hkaiopen/webtest/README.md

 ### User Story
 As a Xero User,
 In order to manage my business successfully,
-I want to be able to add an ¡°ANZ (NZ)¡± bank account inside any Xero Organisation.
+I want to be able to add an ANZ (NZ) bank account inside any Xero Organisation.

 **Prerequisite**
  1. Have node.js installed from www.nodejs.org